Paul Johnson (producer)

 Paul Leighton Johnson (January 11, 1971 – August 4, 2021) was an American house disc jockey and record producer.
 He was known for his self-taught DJ style of house music, mentoring and inspiring younger producers, and for a series of singles, including his 1999 worldwide hit single "Get Get Down".

 Musical career

 Johnson first began DJing in Chicago in 1984 when he was 13, throwing his first party at his eighth grade graduation.
 He started working as a producer in 1987, doing tracks for Chicago house labels Dance Mania, Relief, Cajual, Nite Life, Undaground Therapy, Defected, DJax Up Beats, Peacefrog, and Moody.
-His song "Get Get Down" became an international hit, sustaining airplay for several years and clubs peaking within the top ten of the charts in Belgium (Wallonia), France, Greece, the Netherlands, and the United Kingdom.
+His song "Get Get Down", while not a critical hit, was a commercial success, peaking within the top ten of the charts in Belgium (Wallonia), France, Greece, the Netherlands, and the United Kingdom.
 The song reached number-one on the Billboard Hot Dance Club Play chart in December 1999.
 In 1997, Johnson and his partner Radek started the Chicago house label Dust Traxx, and had worked with Robert Armani under the name Traxmen and with Gant Garrard as Brother 2 Brother.
 His 2004 track, "Follow This Beat", hit No. 8 on the US Dance chart.